-Last night, Ethan (our youngest son) had Parkour Practice (think “American Ninja Warrior”) and I took him to it alone.
+It was on a night when Ethan (our youngest son) had Parkour Practice (think “American Ninja Warrior”) and I took him to it alone.
 Mickey was home with the other kids, helping with homework (math is not my forte), so it gave E and I some time for just the two of us.

 “Mom?
 Do you think God said ‘I have the perfect boy for Becky.
 They will love each other a lot.
 She will always be happy when she looks at him.’”

-So I guess that I wanted to write to you to tell you this today, because it reminded me that what matters isn’t that you did XY&Z today.
+So I guess that I wanted to write to you to tell you this today because it reminded me that what matters isn’t that you did XY&Z today.
 What matters is that you loved your family today.

 However, you show your love to them, know that they can feel it, see it or hear it.
-Know that they don’t care if you mess up from time to time, because you are human, too.
+Know that they don’t care if you mess up from time to time because you are human, too.

 We are all learning together and sometimes our kids just know better than us.
 I guess we can learn a thing or two from our kids. 😉

 You’re welcome to download my FREE Activities printable: I’ll send you the calendar & some tips via e-mail.

 Ps- If you want to create a home that your children want to come home to, I’d love to introduce you to the Parenting Manual 101.
 I couldn’t love it more.